What to Expect When Building a New Home

-- Establish a consistent and easy-to-record way to communicate with your builder, architect, or contractor to ensure they maintain ownership of changes, roles, and responsibilities.
+- Establish a consistent and easy-to-record way to communicate with your builder, architect, or contractor.
+This will ensure they maintain ownership of changes, roles, and responsibilities.
 (Most of this is handled by the Elements Homeowner Page, which shows an up-to-date schedule, pricing, and current work being done.)

 - Safeguard build-related documents, as these items may contain sensitive information.
 Try utilizing any of the Safewise-approved storage solutions.